Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-03_Appraisal_Arcana_and_Advancement.md

 # Session Log - Appraisal, Arcana, and Advancement (2025-06-03)

 ## I. Summary of Events
 Vaelin Shadowleaf began Campaign Day 6 by finishing a long rest (Trance) in his hideout, restoring his Warlock spell slot.
-He then met with [[Characters/NPCs/Finch|Finch]] in the [[Locations/Shadow_Quarter|Shadow Quarter]], confirming the payment for the Ratlings from the Blackwood heist was in the hideout and discussing the discovery of a mysterious parchment signed by "Magister Vayne" which mentioned an "Occulus Array," "Resonance Core," "Therandran Protocol," and the "Night of Whispers."
+He then met with [[Characters/NPCs/Finch|Finch]] in the [[Locations/Shadow_Quarter|Shadow Quarter]], confirming the payment for the Ratlings from the Blackwood heist was in the hideout and discussing the discovery of a mysterious parchment signed by "Magister Vayne" which mentioned an "Oculus Array," "Resonance Core," "Therandran Protocol," and the "Night of Whispers."
 Finch agreed to have her Ratlings listen for any related street rumors.

 Vaelin then proceeded to the [[Locations/Shaded_Lantern|Shaded Lantern]] in the [[Locations/Veil|Veil]] to speak with [[Characters/NPCs/Elaris|Elaris]].
 He requested a lead-lined chest and inquired about any available tasks.
 Elaris offered a quest: deliver a sealed box containing an ancient elven artifact to Alistair Finchley, a specialist in linguistic esoterica, for assessment and return the findings.